 Who Should Use AWS Glue?

 AWS Glue is designed for data engineers, analysts, and teams needing automated data ETL processes.
-It’s ideal for streamlining data integration, transformation, and movement across various sources and destinations.
+It’s ideal for streamlining data integration, transformation, and movement across various sources and destinations, making it a valuable tool for organizations seeking data engineering consulting services to optimize their workflows.

 Major Difference: AWS EMR Serverless vs AWS Glue